 He lives in Vestavia, AL with his wife, son, and daughter.
 Fun facts about Mr. Caulk: he was voted Most Likely to Brighten Your Day, his high school choir director was a groomsman in his wedding, and he is a twin.

 Erin Evans has a Bachelor of Arts in Music and a Master of Arts in Music Education from the University of Alabama at Birmingham.
 She is a member of Sigma Alpha Iota, International Music Fraternity for Women.
 Erin’s older brother was in the Birmingham Boys Choir (class of 1993), and Erin always wanted to join, despite the obvious setback.
-She finally got her chance when she was asked to be a part of the BBC staff in 2006!
+She finally got her chance when she was asked to be a part of the BBC family in 2006!
 Being a part of choirs at John Carroll Catholic High School, UAB, and the BBC, Erin has been fortunate enough to get to travel the world, including Germany, Austria, Switzerland, France, Ireland, Japan, and Costa Rica, as well as all around the United States.